0x73696d616f/AZWorlds/README.md

 Players can use gold to bet on the DAI/MATIC price.
 Fully decentralized by using the 1Inch spot price aggregator.

+## Testing the game

+Head over to 0xaC5ded3fc6858cf82dD631a68b3Aed1C83afc05C at sepolia testnet and mint up to 1000e18 mock USDC for free.
+Then, buy a character at https://azworlds-frontend.vercel.app/characterSale.

 # About Us
 [Three Sigma](https://threesigma.xyz/) is a venture builder firm focused on blockchain engineering, research, and investment.
 Our mission is to advance the adoption of blockchain technology and contribute towards the healthy development of the Web3 space.